Are a Firm's Cash Flow and Profit Different?

 Rapid Growth and Business Failure

 It turns out that rapid growth can lead in several ways to a business failing.
 The cashflow problem described here is one cause, where suppliers require rapid payment of invoices while wholesale customers pay slowly.
 The profit problem described above is another: increases in production volume drive up costs beyond the breakeven point.
 An American Express article on the rapid growth problem describes five more contributory issues, all of them affecting cash flow, profit or both:

 - Operational problems: volume increases change operational requirements.
 Often, businesses in the midst of a growth spurt devote insufficient time to making those changes in time,

 - Customer service issues: new products spur sales, but often come with issues leading to expensive warranty repairs or even product recalls.
 A customer service staff may not expand in concert with sales growth, which also leads to customer dissatisfaction,

 - Exuberant corporate spending: the success of one product may lead the company to make overly-optimistic spending decisions, such as expensive equipment purchases and imprudent facilities improvements

 - Human resource problems, including a rapid influx of workers unfamiliar with or unsympathetic to the existing corporate culture; dissatisfaction of current staff over new supervisors, payroll problems and changes in production methods

 - Leadership problems: often the characteristics of a successful entrepreneur are quite different from the characteristics of a successful CEO of an established company.
 As a company expands beyond its startup phase, it may require a change in leadership, which is either resisted or unrecognized in a timely way.

 In a growing company, keeping track of cash flow and profit also requires attending to these related issues.
-Sometimes it may even become necessary to curtail the growth rate in order to assure long-term success.
+Sometimes it may even become necessary to curtail the growth rate to assure long-term success.